 Closer to town, on the northern edge of Town of 1770, much of the headland is contained in the Joseph Banks Conservation Park.
 The park includes the popular Captain Cook Monument and Bustard Bay Lookout.
 Just like a national park, pets are forbidden, with multiple no pet signs around the park.

-Finally, dogs aren’t allowed at the popular Paperbark Trail, located in the Reedy Creek Reserve.
+Finally, dogs aren’t allowed at the popular Paperbark Forest Walk, located in the Reedy Creek Reserve.
 It’s not that clearly signposted, but if you closely read the sign about the reserve, it’s noted that pets are prohibited.
 Not that many dogs could handle the stepping stones on the trail!

 Dog-Friendly Sightseeing in Agnes Water